 We are a true “Hunting Club”, not an outfitter with guided hunts, day hunts, or lease broker.
 101% of our efforts go into the members, the club, and making great habitat.
 We offer both corporate & individual memberships.
 Our mission is to provide the members and their guests with a quality outdoor experience and to provide the very best habitat we can for waterfowl.
 Everyone is treated equal and we play no favorites in the selection of blinds or fields.
 You will not compete with guides, managers, or owners for the best spots.
 The best spots are for you the member.
 We have an abundance of “best spots” due our proven management program and limited membership.
 Our duck hunting is with no equal, period!
 Just waterfowling the way it is supposed to be, “An encumbered encounter with waterfowl and waterfowler in pristine environs.”

 Two words best summarize our hunting—outstanding and consistent.
-Through droughts, floods, mild weather, it doesn’t matter, we shoot birds, day after day, month after month, year after year.
-Last season (2017-2018) the club shot 6,093 birds for an average of 20.8 birds / 4-man blind / day.
-During the first duck split we averaged 5.4 birds / gun / day and for the second duck split averaged 5.3 birds / gun / day.
+Through droughts, floods, mild weather, stalled migrations it doesn’t matter, we shoot birds, day after day, month after month, year after year.
+For 2016-2017 the club shot 6,093 birds for an average of 20.8 birds / 4-man blind / day.
 For the entire season 68% of our groups shot full limits on ducks, all on an unguided basis.
+Last season, 2018-2019, the club once again exceeded its own records with 7,026 ducks, geese, and cranes harvested averaging 18.4 birds / 4-man blind.
+During the first split 74% of the groups shot full limits!

 Keys include good organization and communication, working extremely hard year-round, making great habitat, controlling hunting pressure, and our great members who work hand in hand in making the club what it is.
-Last season the Mid-winter Waterfowl Survey conducted by Texas Parks & Wildlife Department found ducks were down 76% from last season along the Gulf Coast and the lowest since 1998, yet Thunderbird had its best season ever!
+During the 2017-2018 season the Mid-winter Waterfowl Survey conducted by Texas Parks & Wildlife Department found ducks were down 76% from last season along the Gulf Coast and the lowest since 1998, yet Thunderbird had one of its best season ever!
 Proof positive that we attract the waterfowl like no one else and provide the absolute best hunting around.

 Very much so, as stated Thunderbird is about quality.
 Too many members results in calamity, we hear about it from others every single season.
 We think the size of the club is perfect with enough land to move members and their guests around on birds, yet at the same time small enough to learn in one season and not be impersonal.
 Because we have an abundance of “good spots” it is not competitive among the membership, old members help new members learn the ropes, something we are very proud of.